 Many Muslim countries use Sharia law as a basis for their laws.

-Differs from Western legal systems in that the scope of Sharia law is much larger and that the Islamic concept of law results from the expression of the divine will.
+Differs from Western legal systems in that the scope of Sharia law is much larger and the Islamic concept of law results from the expression of the divine will.

 According to a report by the Pew Forum on Religion & Public Life, there are about 1.6 billion Muslims worldwide.
 (2012)